sysbiolux/ISB705MetabolicNetworkModeling/Analysis/README.md

 # Analysis

+* ### JaccardSimilarity.m

+Allows to calcul the similarity calculated using Jaccard's similarity coefficient between models and shows this in the form of a heatmap.

+The color indicates how similar the models are (dark red: identical, white: no similarity).

 * ### exampleFVAsimilarity.m

 The code is used to calculate the similarity between 2 FVA calculated on the same model for different conditions (e.g. healthy vs pathological, test vs reference treatment).